Skip to Content

 4. Engagement

 If you’ve been having trouble ranking on SERPs and attracting organic traffic, it could be your stand-alone content.
-Creating content around clusters increases linking opportunities, deepens your topic coverage and establishes your brand as a thought leader or expert.
+Creating content clusters increases linking opportunities, deepens your topic coverage and establishes your brand as a thought leader or expert.

 Laurie is a freelance writer, editor, and content consultant and adjunct professor at Fisher College.
 Her work includes the development and execution of content strategies for B2B and B2C companies, including marketing and audience research, content calendar creation, hiring and managing writers and editors, and SEO optimization.
 You can connect with her on Twitter or LinkedIn.